Eagle Ridge Golf Club: Championship Golf in Gilroy

 A par-72 at 7,005 yards from the back, Eagle Ridge was given lots of contour in the fairways.
 "You aren't going to see many level lies, but that contour makes the course more interesting," Hathaway said.
 Six teeing areas make this a winner for the short hitters, too.
 It plays 5,102 from the shortest red tees.

-One real positive was the fact the historic ranch land property, located in rural foothills of the Diablo and Santa Cruz Mountains, had many mature live oaks, sycamores and manzanita plus the Ebas Creek running through the golf course.
+The historic ranch land property, located in rural foothills of the Diablo and Santa Cruz Mountains, has many mature live oaks, sycamores and manzanita plus the Ebas Creek running through the golf course.

 "We wanted to make it look like a course that has been around a while and I think that's evident with all the mature trees," Hathaway said.